 Some other conditions can also cause an itchy rash.
 Some common examples include:

 The primary symptom of chickenpox is a rash that develops into itchy, fluid-filled blisters.
 These will eventually scab over.
 Chickenpox is highly contagious, so individuals with the condition must avoid contact with others until no new blisters form, and all of the old blisters have scabbed over.
 Antihistamines and lukewarm oatmeal baths can help control the itching.

 A very contagious virus causes measles.
 It typically results in a brownish blotchy rash, but other symptoms may develop before the rash appears.
 These include fever, white spots inside the mouth, and a runny nose.

 Hand, foot, and mouth disease

 As the name suggests, hand, foot, and mouth disease can cause an itchy or painful rash on the hands or feet or both.
-It is most common in children under 5 years old.
+It is

 It is a contagious virus that can spread through nose and throat secretions, feces, or scabs and blisters.